harikrishnamohann/face-shape-analyzer/README.md

 ### `POST /admin/retrain`

-Force retraining.
-Optional, happens automatically every 6 hrs.
+Optional.
+Forces immediate retraining from feedback.
+(Usually done automatically every 6 hrs.)

 ---

 ### `GET /admin/status`

-Returns last retrain time and feedback count.
+Returns info like last retrain time and feedback count.

 ---

-## Retraining
+## Retraining Details

-Runs every 6 hours using `schedule`.
-Model gets reloaded live without restarting the app.
+* Background job runs every 6 hours (uses `schedule`)
+* After retrain, model is auto-reloaded (no need to restart server)
+* Needs at least 4 columns in `feedback.csv` to work (3 features + label)

 ---

 ## Notes

-* If no model, fallback to rule-based classification.
+* Falls back to rule-based logic if no model is available.
-* Needs clear frontal face, else it’ll skip.
+* Requires a visible frontal face.
+If no face, skips.
-* All feedback is logged to `feedback.csv`.
+* Feedback is saved in `feedback.csv`
-* Minimum 3 features + 1 label needed to train.
+* Model is saved as `face_shape_model.pkl` after training

 ---